prplecake/jrgnsn.net/_travel/2017-11-11-Trip-to-Chicago.md

 ### Kitchen17

-For lunch I ate at Kitchen17, an all-vegan pizzeria.
+For lunch, I ate at Kitchen17, an all-vegan pizzeria.
 This was my first experience with a Chicago-style deep dish pizza and I was thoroughly impressed.
 I was overly optimistic by thinking I could eat it all.
 I quickly learned I was wrong.